 After visiting Lewis, in another 5 miles you’ll arrive in Siren, named for the (misspelled) Swedish word for “lilac.”
 The town also has a vintage railroad depot, privately owned, and a park on the shores of Crooked Lake just north of town.
 The trail passes through Veterans Park, in the heart of Siren.

 North of Crooked Lake, the trail passes the Amsterdam Sloughs State Wildlife Area, where bald eagles and blue herons make their homes.

 More services are available in Webster in 6 miles, after which the final leg to the trailhead in Danbury is the longest, about 10 miles.
 The trail crosses the St. Croix River on a 520-foot trestle into Minnesota here.

 NOTE: A State Trail Pass ($25 annually/$5 daily) is required for bicyclists ages 16 and older.
-Snowmobilers and ATV/UTV users must display either a Wisconsin registration or an ATV/UTV or snowmobile State Trail Pass.
+Snowmobilers and ATV/UTV users must display either a Wisconsin registration or an ATV/UTV or a snowmobile State Trail Pass.
 For more information, visit the State Trail Pass page on the Wisconsin Department of Natural Resources' website.
 A state trail pass is not required for hiking and running.

 When parking at the Polk County Information Center, the entrance to Wisconsin Interstate State Park is on your right.
 A connector trail that leaves the information center heading southeast meets and then follows little-used Old Highway 8 for a short distance to Industrial Parkway.
-Turn left at Industrial Parkway and then, with a fast-food restaurant on your left, veer right onto the pathway to head southeast underneath SR 35 and then north to Pine St. Turn right onto Pine St., and go 2 blocks to where the rail-trail begins, curving left and heading north.
+Turn left at Industrial Parkway and then, with a fast-food restaurant on your left, veer right onto the pathway to head southeast underneath SR 35 and then north to Pine Street.
+Turn right onto Pine Street, and go 2 blocks to where the rail-trail begins, curving left and heading north.